fdo-rs/fdo-operator/README.md

 * The names of required secrets (for keys and certificates) and persistent volume claims (for ownership vouchers) are hard-coded.
 We should allow customizing those, and/or make them include a CR instance name for deduplication within the same namespace.

-* Device-specific service-info configuration is not supported.
+* Device-specific service-info configuration is currently not supported.
 Enabling this functionality would require a persistent volume, exposing the admin API via an endpoint, and managing a secret for the admin authentication token.

 * Currently, service-info files are automatically added to the onboarding configuration by creating and annotating `ConfigMaps`.
-Those have size limitations and we may consider other mechanisms as sources of service-info files.
+Those have size limitations and we may consider other mechanisms as a source of service-info files.
 In addition, `Secrets` should be supported as a source of sensitive files.

 * There is also room for many optimizations and code improvements:

   * Modify the watchers (`Owns()`) to be more selective and watch only relevant resources.
   * Generate a new `ConfigMap` with a random suffix every time the configuration changes to automatically trigger deployment updates.
   * Write a lot more unit tests.
-  * Refactor the code for DRY
+  * Refactor the code for DRY.
-  * Remove the use of _github.com/redhat-cop/operator-utils_ as outdated
+  * Remove the use of _github.com/redhat-cop/operator-utils_ as it is outdated.
-  * Implements smarter re-queues in case of success and errors in the reconcile logic
+  * Implement smarter re-queues in case of success and errors in the reconcile logic.
-  * Update an object only if its related part changes instead of trying to do it on every reconciliation attempt
+  * Update a resource only if its related part changes instead of trying to do it on every reconciliation attempt.
-  * Populate the `Status` of a custom resource to better reflect its state
+  * Populate the `Status` of a custom resource to better reflect its state.
   * We can store public certificates in `ConfigMaps` instead of `Secrets` (as usually done in OpenShift).

 * Finally, there are a few open questions: